Sushi Go Rules

 Summary of Sushi Go rules

-- Players choose one card each turn and pass the rest
+- Choose one card per turn and pass the rest

 - The game is played over three rounds

-- Most cards are scored at the end of each round
+- Most cards score each round, pudding scores at the end

 Our verdict